jrj-d/intro-fp/src/main/tut/typeclass.md

 ## Type classes & FP

-Monads, functors and other functional are all implemented as type classes, because of:
+Monads, functors and other functional concepts are all implemented as type classes, because of:
 * Haskell predominance on the FP scene,
 * expressiveness,
 * pimp-my-class pattern,